Apakah Latihan Yoga Mampu Menurunkan Risiko Diabetes?

 Ashtanga is a more intense form of yoga that requires participants to perform the same series of poses each time.
 Ashtanga Yoga is highly effective in improving muscle strength, cardio fitness, and burning fat.

-Yoga Exercise Guide to Lower the Risk of Diabetes
+Yoga Practice Guide to Lower the Risk of Diabetes

 In order for yoga to provide optimal benefits in reducing the risk of diabetes, here are some guidelines that can be followed: